Newcomers vie to unseat longtime Minneapolis Council incumbents Gordon and Reich

 "You have to earn every vote but when you have that DFL endorsement on your side, at least in Minneapolis, it just makes your job so much easier to win the trust of voters," said Payne, 39, a self-employed consultant in the Audubon Park neighborhood.

-Payne backs the policing measure and was disappointed by Reich's response after George Floyd was murdered by police.
+Payne backs the policing measure and was disappointed by Reich's response after George Floyd was killed by police.

 "He had no public message whatsoever around how we should be approaching public safety," said Payne, who would be the first Black man to hold the ward seat if elected.
 "He just didn't show up for our community."